RealNameHidden/opengrok-mcp-server/README.md

 If you only have a single repository and want to index just that one, put it in its own parent directory so OpenGrok sees one subdirectory as one project.

+Note: Docker Compose mounts the source directory into the OpenGrok container.
+It does not copy your repositories into the image, so OpenGrok indexes your local files directly from the mounted host path.

 ### 2. Start OpenGrok and the MCP server

 ```bash